Semicolonstartingtexts/conversationhubstandards/standards.md

 Unstack… if starting a system command unstacks the system speech referred to by or which is the phrase which follows the word unstack as the unstack gesture would if used on system speech stacked or info unstack gesture if used on the response to the ask… system command or info gesture

+Untrack… if starting a system command, stops the tracking of the described system speech

-Unstack… and leave... if starting a system command unstacks the system speech referred to by or which is the phrase which follows the word unstack as the unstack gesture would if used on system speech stacked or info unstack gesture if used on the response to the ask… system command or info gesture and leaves in place of the response the intention which follows leave stacked as the unstack and info unstack gestures would when used an even number of times on the same response or focused phrase or word
+Unstack… and leave… if starting a system command, unstacks the described system speech from the user mentioned or described, or if none are, the user’s self and the leaves system speech described as a representation of the intention described stacked as an intention on the user’s self and comments on relevant users

+Untrack… and leave… if starting a system command, untracks the described system speech tracking for the user and the leaves system speech described as a representation of the intention described stacked as an intention on the user’s self and comments on relevant users

 Clear the representation of/lose the system speech… clears the representation of the described system speech in the phrase from users which the user is authorized to and the library shelves, if starting a system command